mfrcodingproject/transitions-exercise/README.md

 #### 3 Show text at the end
 At the end there is a paragraph with information.
 But it is not visible, let's solve it.

-Change the value of the `visible` and `opacity` property to show the information
+Change the value of the `visible` and `opacity` property to show the information when the mouse is hover the title with a transition effect

 #### 4 (Optional) have you finished and you are bored?
 Include in the web an amazing animation!